 Frontal view of the church with a small graveyard.

-Turning back to the Abbey, we took the lower path along the water instead of the main one directly in front of it.
+Returning to the Abbey, we took the lower path along the water instead of the main one directly in front of it.

 He purchased this land when it was miles and miles of bog wasteland and invested in developing the property and sponsoring developments by others living in Connemara.
-He also provided jobs, lodging, education, and food from the gardens for his neighbours who were scarcely recovering from famines.
+He also provided jobs, lodging, education, and food from the gardens for his neighbours who were hardly recovering from famines.

 A few yards away, just by the entry gate, there is a trolley station that comes around every ten minutes and will take you directly to the gardens.